MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ## Putting it Together

-Here's a simple example of a set of scripts that can be used in unity to enable this functionality.
+Here's a simple example of a set of scripts that can be used in Unity to enable this functionality.
 The NotificationComponent class can be added to any game object and that game object can track the mitigation level of the assigned peripheral.
 The NotificationManager class deals with the SDK managing subscriptions through the single instance of the **PowerThermalNotification** class

 Here's the NotificationManager class: